luca-pasto/AD-Homelab/README.md

 **Step 4: Create an Admin Account**

-From the Server Manager select Tools -> Active Directory Users and Computers -> right-click "mydomain.com" -> New -> Organizational Unit.
-Name the OU then uncheck the box for accidental deletion.
-While the OU folder is selected "Create a new user in the current container." -> enter a name and user logon name -> set a password and select never expire.
-This will then show a summary of the account where you can select "Finish".
-Next, right-click the account and select Properties -> Member Of -> Add... -> in "Select Groups" under the "Enter the object names to select" box enter "domain admins" and click "Check Names" -> "OK" -> "Apply".
-Now that the admin account has been created, sign-in using the new credentials.
+Now that the new domain is established, a new admin account should be created.
+This should be done to adhere to least privilege and allow for more accurate accounting and auditing.
+From the Server Manager window:

+- Tools -> Active Directory Users and Computers -> Right-click “mydomain.com” -> New -> Organizational Unit (OU) -> Name the OU and uncheck accidental deletion

 <img src="Step-Images/step4-0.png" width="900"/>
 <img src="Step-Images/step4-1.png" width="900"/>

+Creating an OU serves as a container to organize users, computers, groups, and even other OUs.
+It allows admins to apply group policies and more efficiently manage resources without affecting the entire domain.
+While the OU is selected, create the new user and give it admin privileges.

+- “Create a new user in the current container” -> Enter a name and logon name -> set a password -> Click “Finish.”

 <img src="Step-Images/step4-2.png" width="900"/>
 <img src="Step-Images/step4-3.png" width="900"/>

+- Right-click account -> Properties -> Member of -> Add… -> in “Select Groups" under the "Enter the object names to select" box, enter "domain admins" and click "Check Names" -> "OK" -> click "Apply."

+Once created, sign in to the new admin account using the provisioned credentials.

 <img src="Step-Images/step4-4.png" width="900"/>
 <img src="Step-Images/step4-6.png" width="900"/>